isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-baseline-for-publishing.md

+---
+title: Use Map Collection for output generation
+description: Learn how to Use Map Collection for output generation
+---

 # Work with Baseline {#id1825FI0J0PF}

 The Baseline feature allows you to create a version of your topics and assets that can then be used for publishing or translation.
 For example, if your DITA map has `topicA` and `imageA`, you can create a Baseline to use the 3rd version of `topicA`, but the 4th version of `ImageA`.
 Once you have a Baseline in place, you can publish or translate topics of different versions with a single click.